5jt/dyalog-cookbook/manuscript/07-Handling-errors.md

   * The return code
   * What function to use for logging purposes
   * Name of the source to be used when reporting the problem to the Windows Event Log (empty=no reporting at all)
-  * Additional message to be added to the report send to the Windows Event Log: see the chapter on the Windows Event Log
+  * Additional message to be added to the report sent to the Windows Event Log: see the chapter on the Windows Event Log
 * We specify `ErrorParms` as a global named namespace for two reasons:
   * Any function might crash, and we need to ‘see’ the namespace with the parameters needed in case of a crash, so it has to be a global in `#`.
   * The `⎕TRAP` statement allows us to call a function and to pass parameters except references, so it has to be a named namespace.